 The little fairy tree that moved a motorway!

-"If you believe in the fairies, don't bulldoze their lair" was the heading in the New York Times on June 15th 1999.
-Eddie Leninhan, (folklorist, writer, school teacher, storyteller and protector of the fairy trees) from County Clare campaigned to save a hawthorn bush that some locals believe was the meeting area of clans of opposing fairies.
-Eddie may look like something that has climbed out of a cave, but this gifted folklorist has wrote 18 books on mainly topics dealing with the fairies.
+"If you believe in the fairies, don't bulldoze their lair" was the heading in the New York Times on June 15th, 1999.
+Eddie Lenihan, (folklorist, writer, school teacher, storyteller, and protector of the fairy trees) from County Clare campaigned to save a hawthorn bush that some locals believe was the meeting area of clans of opposing fairies.
+Eddie may look like something that has climbed out of a cave, but this gifted folklorist has written 18 books on mainly topics dealing with the fairies.

 Away with the Fairies

 So, if you wish to come "away with the fairies", then come to Ireland.
 All our tours ( except the 7 Day Magnetic North Adventure Tour, 6 Day Northern Island Tour, and the 6 Day Ancient Ireland Tour ) include Kerry.
 Kerry has the fairy trails in the woodlands of Derrynane house.
 There is also a fairy trail in the front garden at the Brehon Hotel in Killarney.
 Kerry is home to the Shimmerling Fairy shop in Dingle which specializes in the world of the fairy folk.
 All our tours start and finish in Dublin, where you can visit the National Leprechaun Museum.